 Free legal assistance

-see This project focuses on people in the community who need court assistance.
+can you buy Topiramate over the counter in uk This project focuses on people in the community who need court assistance.
 The awareness campaigns showed that many people end up in difficult situations and can’t afford a lawyer.
 We refer these people to Free Legal Aid.
 This is a government body which MM Trust has contacts with.
 In this way, people can get higher chances of being helped.
 Moreover, two Board Members have a degree in Law, allowing them to offer free services themselves if necessary.
 If they can’t answer the question, they will be redirected to Free Legal Aid.

-trade 212 In the villages there are many problems within families: alcoholism, quarrels, women in difficulty, … MM Trust decided to work on these problems.
+buy dapoxetine online pharmacy In the villages there are many problems within families: alcoholism, quarrels, women in difficulty, … MM Trust decided to work on these problems.
 We are targeting mostly women and married couples in problematic families.
 Even before the marriage takes place, we will approach families to guide them how to act with each other in the marriage.
 If problems arise, the Board Members themselves act and go in search of a solution.

 HIV & Psychiatric problems

 After student Lynn’s internship, she had some money left over from a fundraiser.
 She wanted to invest this money into people with HIV and psychiatric problems.
 She decided to provide them each month in medical fees and also buy their medicines.
 MM Trust took care of the practical side of the support.
 This project was funded for two years, but after that it was forced to stop.